Therapy Toronto Canada: Psychotherapy Self-referral Service for Toronto and the GTA Need help? Speak to us...

 Social Isolation

-The modern urban society provides few valid ways for many to connect with others who recognize and respect them as persons.
+Modern urban society provides few valid ways for many to connect with others who recognize and respect them as persons.

 Soma